Cherry Pie Filling

 • Cherry Galette: Make a rustic galette with the filling.
 Simply replace the uncooked sugared cherries in my galette recipe with some or all of the cherry pie filling that is already cooked.
 The recipe remains the same otherwise.
 Serve with a scoop of vanilla ice cream!

 • Yogurt Parfaits or Ice Cream Sundaes: Layer cherry pie filling with morning yogurt for a total treat.
-Or, add some to a yogurt smoothie.
+Or, add some to a yogurt smoothie, ice cream sundaes, or tart cherry sorbet sundaes.

 • Black Forest Cake: Incorporate the filling as the traditional cake filling in black forest cakes.